BIMSBbioinfo/ikarus---auxiliary/README.md

 ```R
 Rscript F1_C.R ./Data
 ```
-All plots were generated with R versiob 4.0.5.
+All plots were generated with R version 4.0.5.

 ## Data